-The HSP Board of Trustees set up the Corporate Responsibility Program to:
+The Mercy Health Board of Trustees set up the Corporate Responsibility Program to:

-- Promote justice and ethics in our business practices; - Foster good corporate citizenship; - Educate every associate about our Standards and what we expect; - Give you tools to make responsible decisions and to report concerns promptly, and - Prevent, find and correct violations of our Standards, as well as laws and rules.
+- Promote justice and ethics in our business practices. - Foster good corporate citizenship. - Educate every associate about our Standards and what we expect. - Give you the tools to make responsible decisions and to report concerns promptly. - Prevent, find and correct violations of our Standards, as well as laws and rules.

-The Program also addresses how we monitor and enforce the Standards and their impact on Human Resources (HR) policies.
+The Program also addresses how we monitor and enforce our Standards and their impact on Human Resources (HR) policies.
 The Program will change from time to time to keep pace with changes in health care, regulatory and legal areas.

 We have staff to help you with your questions or concerns about decisions, actions or policies.
-A Deputy Corporate Responsibility Officer (DCRO) has been designated, who serves on HealthSpan's management team and oversees Program activities.
-The DCRO works closely with HealthSpan's Corporate Responsibility Officer (CRO), who designs, coordinates, and reports on the effectiveness of the Program to the HSP Board Audit and Corporate Responsibility Committee and is responsible for the overall program.
-The Corporate Responsibility Department works closely with the HSP General Counsel for oversight of legal issues for the organization.
-Your DCRO and CRO's names and contact information are made available with this booklet.
+A Corporate Responsibility Officer (CRO) has been designated, who serves on the market senior management team and oversees daily Program activities.
+Each CRO works closely with the Mercy Health Vice President and Chief Corporate Responsibility Officer, who designs, coordinates and reports on the effectiveness of the Program to the Mercy Health Board, Board Audit and Corporate Responsibility Committee and is responsible for the overall Program.
+CROs also work closely with the market and Mercy Health General Counsel for oversight of legal issues for the organization.
+Your CRO's name and contact information are made available with this booklet.